The History of Sir Charles Grandison: Plot summary

 After Pollexfen recovers from the attack, he sets out to duel Grandison.
-However, Grandison refuses on the grounds that dueling is harmful to society.
+However, Grandison refuses on the grounds that duelling is harmful to society.
 After explaining why obedience to God and society are important, Grandison wins Pollexfen over and obtains his apology to Byron for his actions.
 She accepts his apology, and he follows with a proposal to marriage.
 She declines because she, as she admits, is in love with Grandison.
 However, a new suitor, the Earl of D, appears, and it emerges that Grandison promised himself to an Italian woman, Signorina Clementina della Porretta.
-As Grandison explains, he was in Italy years before and rescued the Barone della Porretta and a relationship developed between himself and Clementina, the baron's only daughter.
+As Grandison explains, he was in Italy years before and rescued Jeronymo, son of the Marchese della Porretta and a relationship developed between himself and Clementina, the marquess's only daughter.
 However, Grandison could not marry her, as she demanded that he, an Anglican Protestant, become a Catholic, and he was unwilling to do so.

 After he left, she grew ill out of despair, and the Porrettas were willing to accept his religion, if he would return and make Clementina happy once more.
 Grandison, feeling obligated to do what he can to restore Clementina's happiness, returns to Italy; however, Clementina determines she can never marry a "heretic", and so Grandison returns to England and Harriet who accepts him.
-They are married; and everyone is accorded their just deserts.
+They are married.

+Shortly after their marriage, they receive news from the Porretta family that Clementina has fled Italy to avoid their further pressuring her to marry the Count of Belvedere, one of her suitors.
+The family believes that she has fled to England.
+Sir Charles finds her and shelters her while her family arrives in England to reconcile with her.
+Sir Charles negotiates a reconciliation on the terms that the family will leave it up to Clementina, without further pressure or urging, whether she will marry on the condition that she will abandon her plans to join a nunnery.
+While she is staying in England, Clementina becomes good friends with Harriet.